 It is amazing how close-up the photography is.
 The foxes, wood ducks, mice and salamanders are at times just inches from the camera.
 Clearly the photographer would be using a sensor to trigger the camera, but still, how could she set up the equipment in such a perfect position?

 The theatre’s 3d vision is much better than what you see in the Cineplex with their disposable polarised glasses.
 Nature.ca has non-disposable glasses which give a bright, clear 3d view.
 The glasses use active shutter technology.
 The left lens ‘opens’ for a fraction of a second, and the projector/screen shows the left view.
 Then the right lens ‘opens’ and the projector/screen shows the right view, and the cycle repeats.
 You cannot see any flickering or hear any mechanism.
+The 3D effect is more striking that what you get with polarised glasses, because they do not perfectly block your left eye from seeing the right image and vice versa.

 The cost is $4 in addition to the regular museum entrance fee.